Aishwarya272/EI-EXERCISE/EXERCISE_1/creational_pattern/builder_pattern/README.md

-This is the implementation of customizing burger using Builder pattern
+This is the implementation of **Burger Customization** using Builder pattern

+In a burger customization system, the Builder Pattern allows customers to create their desired burger by selecting various components and ingredients step-by-step.

-Customization of Burger by the following features
+**Customization of Burger by the following ingredients**
 - bun
 - patty
 - cheese